Click to return to the first page

 To be fair, though, there is one thing, only one, that I genuinely admire about Dardis’s atrocious book.
 The cover of Takahiko Iimura’s Japanese translation is a splendid and truly clever work of graphic art.
 Behold:

-I need to order a copy just so I can learn who created this lovely cover.
+I need to order a copy just so I can learn

 What Dardis was right about, most definitely, was that Buster would never be permitted to make anything as free, personal, or grandiose ever again.
 Why?
 Not because of a failed investment, as Dardis argued, but because the movie industry was about to change, and the trustees of Buster Keaton Productions wanted to quit the game while they were ahead.
 If I am reading between the lines correctly, there was also a conflict with United Artists that made continuance of Buster Keaton Productions more effort than the trustees thought it was worth.
 Scholars argue that UA supported Buster and that MGM put a halt to his creativity.
 I don’t see it that way.
 It was UA that was hostile towards Buster, and that was before The General was even completed.
 It was UA that dumped Buster from its roster, which made sale to MGM all but inevitable.